kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 An HTTP task does not need the entire scheduling manual in context.

-## Progressive Disclosure Matters for Agent Context
+## Progressive Disclosure Matters for Agent Context { #progressive-disclosure-matters-agent }

 LLM context is finite.